-- Click the green New Message button in the top left hand corner.
+Click the green New Message button in the top left hand corner.

-- Enter your desired message in the text messaging field.
+Enter your desired message in the text messaging field.
 Most businesses use this type of message to reward customers for becoming new subscribers, as this message is only sent after someone subscribes for the first time.
-If you're looking to just welcome them to your campaign, we recommend doing that in the opt-in message.
+If you're looking to just welcome them to your list, we recommend doing that in the opt-in message.

-- Once you've finished composing your message, click the Schedule radio button.
+Once you've finished composing your message, click the Schedule radio button.

-- In the first drop-down, select "After Opt-In".
+In the first drop-down, select "After Opt-In".

-- Scroll down the bottom of the page and select Send to Segment.
+Scroll down the bottom of the page and select Send to Segment.

-- You'll have two options when segmenting your message, the first being the location of your subscribers (Location is), and the second being the SMS keyword the subscriber used when opting in (Keyword is).
+You'll have two options when segmenting your message, the first being the location of your subscribers (Location is), and the second being the SMS keyword the subscriber used when opting in (Keyword is).
 Select "Optin Keyword is", then type in one of the keywords you created in step 1 into the available field.
 By doing this, you're telling Tatango to send the message you just created to new subscribers that opt-in through that specific keyword.

 That's it, finish your message as you normally would, then Click the Schedule Text Message button at the bottom of the screen, and you'll see a pop-up asking you to confirm that you want to schedule this message.

-- To confirm, Click the Schedule Text Message button in the confirmation pop-up to save and schedule this message to be sent to new subscribers.
+To confirm, Click the Schedule Text Message button in the confirmation pop-up to save and schedule this message to be sent to new subscribers.

-- Now that you've setup a scheduled message for new subscribers that subscribe through one specific keyword, now it's time to setup scheduled messages for new subscribers that subscribe through your other keywords.
+Now that you've setup a scheduled message for new subscribers that subscribe through one specific keyword, now it's time to setup scheduled messages for new subscribers that subscribe through your other keywords.
 To do this, repeat the above process starting at step #2.

-- Feel free to schedule multiple scheduled messages for new subscribers, but remember they'll only receive the messages you schedule the first time they opt-in.
+Feel free to schedule multiple scheduled messages for new subscribers, but remember they'll only receive the messages you schedule the first time they opt-in.

-- Only subscribers that opt-in after a scheduled after opt-in message has been set, will receive these scheduled after opt-in messages.
+Only subscribers that opt-in after a scheduled after opt-in message has been set, will receive these scheduled after opt-in messages.
 For example, if a subscriber opts-in, then you create a scheduled after opt-in message, that subscriber will not receive this specific scheduled after opt-in message.
-It's for this reason that we recommend that you create all of your scheduled after opt-in message before any new subscribers join your campaign.
+It's for this reason that we recommend that you create all of your scheduled after opt-in message before any new subscribers join your list.

-- After you schedule a message to new subscribers, this message will be stored in Scheduled Messages.
+After you schedule a message to new subscribers, this message will be stored in Scheduled Messages.

 To learn how to edit a scheduled message to new subscribers, click here.